 The impact of the strike has been recognised by global shippers like Maersk, which issued an update as the strike began saying: “We acknowledge this situation’s challenges and assure you that we are diligently working and implementing contingency plans.”

-Following the undeniable success of IntraLogisteX 2024 in the UK, the exhibition is heading across the Atlantic next month, with IntraLogisteX USA taking place on 22-23 October 2024 at Miami Beach Convention Center.
+Following the undeniable success of IntraLogisteX 2024 in the UK, the exhibition is heading across the Atlantic later this month, with IntraLogisteX USA taking place on 22-23 October 2024 at Miami Beach Convention Center.

 Click here for more details and to register!